richafnu/Viva/Viva/glint/setup/templates-intro.md

 ### Add a Question Library item to a template

-You may choose to use a template "as is" or you may choose, for example, to delete one item and find another item that better represents the key driver you want data for.
+You may choose to use a template "as is."
+Or you may choose, for example, to delete one item and find another item that better represents the key driver you want data for.

 >[!CAUTION]
 > An item may appear more than once in the Question Library.
 This scenario occurs because the identically phrased item is used for different templates or templates with different frames of reference and context.
 Be sure to choose the correct item!